 - Brachycephalic head – rounded, short head. (comment: Persian and Exotic SH)

 - Entropion – eyelid rubs eyeball.
 Affects Bengal and Persian.
-A weird inherited affecting the Bengal is Bengal Nose (not listed).
+A weird inherited health condition affecting the Bengal is Bengal Nose (not listed) which is caused by inbreeding in my view.

 In the UK, extreme breeding is not specifically banned.
 The Animal Welfare Act 2006 does not cover it (wrong?
 Please tell me in a comment).
 Germany is therefore ahead in this regard.
 Although, Britain tends to breed more moderately than North America.
 Indian breeders are fond of the “punch face Persian”.